aspose-words/Aspose.Words-API-References-Tutorials/italian/net/programming-with-table-styles-and-formatting/define-conditional-formatting/_index.md

 builder.
 EndTable();
 ```

-## الخطوة 4: إنشاء نمط جدول وتعيين التنسيق الشرطي
+## Passaggio 4: crea uno stile di tabella e imposta la formattazione condizionale
- الآن يمكننا إنشاء نمط جدول باستخدام امتداد`TableStyle` الطبقة و`Add()` طريقة من الوثيقة`s `الأنماط` collection.
-We can then set the conditional formatting for the first row of the table by accessing the `الأنماط الشرطية` property of the table style and using the `FirstRow`.
+ Ora possiamo creare uno stile di tabella usando il`TableStyle` classe e il`Add()` metodo dal documento`s `Stili` collection.
+We can then set the conditional formatting for the first row of the table by accessing the `Stili condizionali` property of the table style and using the `Proprietà FirstRow`.

 ```csharp
 TableStyle tableStyle = (TableStyle)doc.Styles.Add(StyleType.Table, "MyTableStyle1");